MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 - [Migrate a network to Native Mode](/yammer/configure-your-yammer-network/native-mode-step-by-step-guide), if this isn't already done

 >[!NOTE]
-> Because Viva Engage is powered by Yammer technology, configuring the tenant through the Yammer admin center will publish changes to both Yammer and Viva Engage.
+> Because Viva Engage is powered by Viva Engage technology, configuring the tenant through the Viva Engage admin center will publish changes to both Viva Engage and Viva Engage.
 We are working to bring these configuration options to the Viva Engage admin center as part of our admin roadmap.

 ## See also